neulab/knn-transformers/README.md

 That's it!
 The model now internally uses kNN-LM or RetoMaton (see a concrete example at [run_clm.py](run_clm.py#L427-L438))

 The files `knnlm.py` and `retomaton.py` are standalone and can be copied to any project.
 The file `run_clm.py` is a modified version of [this example by huggingface](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py) which shows an example of how to load and run kNN-LM and RetoMaton.
-The file `run_translation.py` is a modified version of [this tranlation example by huggingface](https://github.com/huggingface/transformers/tree/main/examples/pytorch/translation), which shows how to use our code for kNN-MT and RetoMaton.
+The file `run_translation.py` is a modified version of [this translation example by huggingface](https://github.com/huggingface/transformers/tree/main/examples/pytorch/translation), which shows how to use our code for kNN-MT and RetoMaton.

 This repository is maintained by [Uri Alon](https://urialon.ml).